awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

 ## Create a VPC security group for a private DB instance<a name="CHAP_Tutorials.CreateVPCDualStack.SecurityGroupDB"></a>

 To keep your DB instance private, create a second security group for private access\.
-To connect to private DB instances in your VPC, add inbound rules to your VPC security group that allow traffic from your Amazon EC2 instance only\.
+To connect to private DB instances in your VPC, add inbound rules to your VPC security group\.
+These allow traffic from your Amazon EC2 instance only\.

 **To create a VPC security group**